ASSESSING

 It is also important that property information is up to date, so if you need to file for a Principal Residence Exemption or you need to rescind (remove) that exemption because the property is no longer your full-time residence, you should also contact your local unit assessor.
 The forms to request a Principal Residence Exemption or to Rescind a Principal Residence Exemption can be found in the Sub Menu of this page.

-If you have questions regarding property within the City limits and are unable to find the answer on this website or elsewhere online, or you need general tax law information, contact the City Assessor at (989) 426-9231, Extension 15.
-You can also e-mail the Assessor at assessor@gladwin.org.
+If you have questions regarding property within the City limits and are unable to find the answer on this website or elsewhere online, or you need general tax law information, contact the Assessing Office at (989) 734-3555 or info@assessingoffice.com.

 The State of Michigan website, www.michigan.gov is also at your disposal for various laws pertaining to property taxes and various information contacts at the Department of Treasury and Michigan Tax Tribunal.